 How do I thoroughly wash my 3D prints?

 You will need to wash your models twice, for roughly 1 to 3 minutes.
 This largely depends on the viscosity of the resin you’ve used.
 Continue to clean the model until its surface isn't reflective anymore.

 Remember the escape holes that were created using slicing software before formatting your STL file for the 3D printer?
 Here’s why that’s important.
 While rinsing your models in water or sanitizing alcohol, liquid flows to the inner parts of the hollowed model making sure that the insides are clean as well.

 Please note that water, sanitizing alcohol, or detergent used to clean the models CANNOT be disposed of improperly.
 We recommend you expose it to sunlight before removing any cured resin present in the liquid before disposal.

-Once that’s been taken care of, use Phrozen Ultrasonic Cleaner and soak your model in either water, sanitizing alcohol, or detergent for at least 30 seconds.
+Once that’s been taken care of, use an Ultrasonic Cleaner to soak your 3D prints in water, sanitizing alcohol, or detergent for at least 30 seconds.